Publications and Citations at Google Scholar

-The main thrust of my research in High Energy Physics is in elucidating the strongly interacting sector of the Standard Model of elementary particle interactions (interactions of quarks and gluons and the phenomenology of mesons and baryons made up of these elementary particles) using lattice Quantum Chromodynamics (Lattice QCD).
-The observables we have calculated include the hadron spectrum, quark masses, chiral properties of hadrons, glueballs, decay constants, semi-leptonic form factors, form factors for rare radiative decays of B mesons, matrix elements of 4-fermion operators and their B parameters and QCD at finite temperature.
-To understand the QCD vacuum we have also investigated chiral symmetry breaking and topology on the lattice.
+The main thrust of my research in High Energy Physics is to elucidate the strongly interacting sector of the Standard Model of elementary particle interactions (interactions of quarks and gluons and the phenomenology of mesons and baryons made up of these elementary particles) and probe signatures of new physics at the TeV scale using lattice Quantum Chromodynamics (Lattice QCD) .
+The observables calculated include the hadron spectrum, quark masses, chiral properties of hadrons, nucleon structure, nucleon electric dipole moment (nEDM), glueballs, decay constants, semi-leptonic form factors, form factors for rare radiative decays of B mesons, matrix elements of 4-fermion operators and their B parameters and QCD at finite temperature.
+To understand the QCD vacuum we have also investigated chiral symmetry breaking, restoration of U(1) axial symmetry at finite temperature and topology on the lattice.

-Large scale simulations during 1988-2000 were done under the auspices of the DoE Grand Challenges awards.
-Over this period simulations were carried out on Crays and a number of parallel supercomputers including the Thinking Machines CM-2 and CM-5, the SGI Origin 2000 at the Advanced Computing Laboratory at Los Alamos, the Cray T3E at NERSC and commodity clusters.
-At Los Alamos, I also contributed to the development of high performance parallel computing.
+Large scale simulations have been carried out since 1985 under the auspices of the DoE Grand Challenges awards and allocations of computing resources on national supercomputer centers.
+Simulations were first carried out on Crays and a number of parallel supercomputers including the Thinking Machines CM-2 and CM-5, the SGI Origin 2000 at the Advanced Computing Laboratory at Los Alamos, the Cray T3E at NERSC and commodity clusters.
+Current calculations are being done on leadership class supercomputers at national computing centers.
+At Los Alamos, I also contribute to the development of high performance parallel computing.

 A colloquium titled Discovering elementary particles and determining their masses (5.6 MB pdf file LA-UR-03-6215) describes how elementary particles are identified and how their masses are determined in high energy experiments.
 It also discusses how simulations of lattice QCD are used to estimate the masses of quarks which are not seen as isolated states in nature.

 Energy is key to development.
 The twentieth century was dominated by fossil fuels -- oil, coal and gas.
-Today we are faced with declining production of conventional oil in many parts of the world.
+Today we are faced with declining production of conventional oil in many parts of the world but new unconventional sources are being exploited.
 Natural gas is considered the bridge fuel and its use is growing.
-The USA and many other parts of the world are increasingly dependent on unstable areas for their oil and natural gas supplies.
-Energy security is a key driver of geo-politics.
-Equally important, the environmental impact of burning fossil fuels has become global and there is emerging concensus regarding the urgency to address global warming.
+The world is dependent on unstable regions of the world for their oil and natural gas supplies and energy security remains a key driver of geo-politics.
+Equally important, the environmental impacts of burning fossil fuel are global and there is growing concensus regarding the urgency to address global warming.
 Current cumulative investment in fossil fuels already exceeds $40 trillion.
-Furthermore, China, India and the USA have hundreds of new coal fired power plants in planning and construction stages that will not be CO2 neutral and will continue to be in operation for most of this century.
+Furthermore, China and India have hundreds of new coal fired power plants in planning and construction stages that will not be CO2 neutral and will continue to be in operation for the next 40 years.
 Such a large system will take a long time to change even under the best of circumstances.
 It is, therefore, important to plan, develop and transition to carbon neutral sources/technologies.
 At the same time we must ensure the availability of affordable energy for the global population so that development and opportunities are shared.
 Recent colloquia on this topic include

-Understanding the dynamics of change in energy systems: The Global Energy Observatory (GEO):
+The Global Energy Observatory (GEO): Understanding the dynamics of change in energy systems

 GEO is a free interactive website (a moderated Wiki) containing databases and tools developed collaboratively to make the global energy systems available to all interested readers.
 Our goal in building GEO is to collect, collate, manage and display data and integrate it with analysis tools to help people understand energy systems and their networks by performing real time analysis.